Automated Social Media Scrubbing with Redact.dev

 No. Redact runs on your device and uses the minimum access needed to perform actions that you approve.
 You can disconnect any service at any time.

 Yes.
 Use Preview mode to see matches with no changes.
-Switch to Select and Delete to approve items, or to Deletion to remove all matches.
+Switch to Review & Delete to approve items, or to Deletion to remove all matches.

 Start with dates and keywords that reflect high risk topics.
 Add media type filters and locations.
 Keep whitelists for accounts or terms you want to preserve.